Assignments

 Submission Notes

-- Submission channels, file formats, and deadlines will be announced by Min.
+- Submission channels, file formats, and deadline exceptions will be announced by Min.

 - Group submissions should clearly state each member’s contribution.